 Automatic Restoration Of Gun Rights

 Not everyone who loses their firearm rights will be banned for life.
 In some cases, Minnesota law allows rights to be restored automatically after a certain period.
+While this sounds straightforward, the rules regarding which crimes qualify for automatic gun rights restoration are strict; typically, if your offense is classified as a “crime of violence,” you will not benefit from an automatic return of your rights and must instead pursue a judicial petition.

 Felony Convictions Without Violence